aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/document-barcode-recognition/recognizing-unicode-barcodes/_index.md

 ---
-title: How to Read Barcode Java: Recognizing Unicode Barcodes
+title: 'How to Read Barcodes in Java with Aspose.BarCode: Recognizing Unicode Barcodes'
 linktitle: Recognizing Unicode Barcodes
 second_title: Aspose.BarCode Java API
 description: Learn how to read barcode java using Aspose.BarCode for Java, covering PDF417 barcode generation with Unicode text, decoding, and best practices.